Shopify/i18next-shopify/README.md

 Key features include:
 * String interpolation with both single `{}` and double `{{}}` curly brace mustache formats
-* Search nested locations for plural handling
+* Pluralization as nested keys
   * E.g. `{"keyWithCount": {"one": "value"}}` instead of `{"keyWithCount_one": "value"}`
 * Allow for the "ordinal" interpolation technique for ordinal pluralization
   * NOTE: An edge case to consider is when the `ordinal` value is explicitly set to 0 and `count` is provided.
 This plugin treats this as cardinal pluralization